bedecarroll/blog/content/posts/2013-11-22-the-internet-fishing-trawler-am-i-reposting-technet-maybe-edition.md

 * Another one at TechNet Magazine, this time on [resource management in cloud computing](http://technet.microsoft.com/en-us/magazine/dn456533.aspx).
-    If you work in &#8220;the cloud&#8221; it should provide some thinking material.
+    If you work in "the cloud" it should provide some thinking material.

 * Last one from TechNet Magazine, I promise!, is on